cjolson1/Lagunitas-Quality-Assurance/README.md

     2. **Stress Testing:** Finds the upper capacity of the system.
 - **Spike Testing:** Determines the ability of the system to handle large increases in usage in a small amount of time.
 Can be done with a variety of performance testing tools, including JMeter.

-Load testing and endurance testing seem most useful to the expected usage of Lagunitas software which will likely endure sustained usage, with minimal high loads or spikes.

 #### Session Based Testing
 Session based testing is when a developer takes 90 ± 45 minutes to try to find errors and break a program.
 It is very exploratory and spontaneous, as opposed to scripted testing with software.
 As a result, new errors can be found while also verifying software requirements.
 Session based testing in conjunction with more traditional, regimented testing is recommended by experts at Microsoft.

-Pros:
-- **Can find previously unknown errors**
-- **Low Cost:** no need to create unit tests, instead the developers get instantaneous feedback on software performance.

-Cons:
-- **Limited by the domain of knowledge of the tester and cannot be done for long period of time**

 Session testing basics:
 - **Goal-based:** Set a focus for the tester.
 Without a clear testing procedure, the session tester will approach the problem in their own way.